-Hospitals Department Director at MOHAP, United Arab Emirates
+Hospitals Department Director at Emirates Health Services, United Arab Emirates

-The Ministry of Health and Prevention desires to utilize Clinical Analytics, Clinical Decision support and Evidence Based Medicine in reducing the morbidity and mortality from Ischemic stroke.
+The Emirates Health Services desires to utilize Clinical Analytics, Clinical Decision support and Evidence Based Medicine in reducing the morbidity and mortality from Ischemic stroke.
 As this process is highly protocolized, a health IT solution was required which will guide clinicians to provide this urgent care in a safe way and as per clinical evidence.
 The solution translates clinical evidence-based guidelines into computer understandable binary logic which include: automated Clinical Rules to order laboratory investigations, Urgent CT Head, 21-point thrombolytic Check list, Pre-agreed therapy plans for Thrombolysis, Auto Calculation of drug dosage and Appropriate prompts and alerts.

 Ms. Sena Yan Yan Sze